David Canary: Career

-Canary appeared on Broadway with Colleen Dewhurst in Great Day in the Morning and with Geraldine Page in Tennessee Williams's Clothes for a Summer Hotel.
-He did numerous musical stage roles in shows such as Kismet, Man Of La Mancha, and The Fantasticks, and dramatic performances in The Seagull and Macbeth.
-David's first daytime television role was on Search for Tomorrow, where he played the short-term role of Liza Walton's agent.
+Canary's most notable stage performance was on Broadway in the original production of Tennessee Williams's Clothes for a Summer Hotel, which starred Geraldine Page.
+A baritone, he also appeared on Broadway with Colleen Dewhurst in Great Day in the Morning, and he did numerous musical stage roles in shows such as Kismet, Man Of La Mancha, The Fantasticks, Sweeney Todd and Carousel, along with dramatic performances in The Seagull, Macbeth, and Clarence Darrow.

+Canary's first daytime television role was on Search for Tomorrow, where he played the short-term role of Liza Walton's agent.
 He had two short stints on The Doctors as Far Wind, a cult leader who took the hospital staff hostage and killed Melissa Dancy (Dorian Lo Pinto).
 In 1981, he assumed the role of Steve Frame on the soap opera Another World.
-The revival of the Steve/Alice/Rachel romantic triangle was unsuccessful, and he left the show in 1983 after his character was killed off.
+The revival of the Steve/Alice/Rachel love triangle was unsuccessful, and he left the show in 1983 after his character was killed off.

-On New Year's Eve 1983, he joined the cast of All My Children in the role of Adam Chandler.
+On New Year's Eve in 1983, he joined the cast of All My Children in the role of Adam Chandler.
 The following year, he was also cast as Adam's meek twin brother, Stuart, who everybody (including the audience) believed was Adam.
 A May 2009 storyline had Adam accidentally shoot and kill Stuart while using prescription narcotics.
-Canary retired from full-time acting and departed from All My Children in 2010; his last episode was taped in late March and aired April 23, 2010.
+Canary retired from full-time acting and departed from All My Children in 2010; his last episode was taped in late March and aired on April 23, 2010.
 He announced that he intended to return to AMC occasionally.
-He reprised both of his roles as Adam and Stuart Chandler for several days before its September 23, 2011, finale on ABC.
+He reprised both of his roles as Adam and Stuart Chandler for several days before the series finale on ABC on September 23, 2011.
 In 2013, he returned to the role of Adam when the show began to produce online episodes.

-His primetime television guest appearances include Law & Order, Touched by an Angel, S.W.A.T., Primus, Alias Smith and Jones, Police Story, Kung-Fu, Hawaii Five-O, Remember WENN, and Cimarron Strip.
+Canary's primetime television guest appearances include Law & Order, Touched by an Angel, S.W.A.T., Primus, Alias Smith and Jones, Police Story, Kung-Fu, Hawaii Five-O, Remember WENN, and Cimarron Strip.
 The actor also appeared as the locomotive engineer in the movie Atomic Train.
 In 2004, he appeared as mathematical genius Robert in a well-reviewed production of David Auburn's Proof in Canton, Ohio, near his hometown of Massillon.

-Canary had been known to be most affable and accessible to fans of both All My Children and Bonanza.
-At Disney resorts, he did "meet and greet" appearances signing autographs for AMC fans.
-He also made several appearances at the Lake Tahoe site of the Ponderosa ranch, a tourist attraction from 1967 to 2004.
-His last appearance at the Ponderosa ranch in character was in 2002 for a PAX-TV special.
-In March 2012, David was announced as replacing the ailing 90-year-old Jack Klugman in a limited-run production of Twelve Angry Men in New Brunswick, New Jersey.
+Canary was known to be affable and accessible to fans of both All My Children and Bonanza.
+At Disney resorts, he did "meet and greet" appearances where he signed autographs for AMC fans.
+He also made several appearances at the Lake Tahoe site of the Ponderosa Ranch, a tourist attraction from 1967 to 2004.
+His last appearance at the ranch in character was in 2002 for a PAX-TV special.
+In March 2012, David was named as the replacement for the ailing, 90-year-old Jack Klugman in a limited-run production of Twelve Angry Men in New Brunswick, New Jersey.